iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 |               | 6-50      | .550       | .550    | .650        |
 |               | 51-100    | .300       | .200    | .200        |

+[Should I turn this into figure?
+Feel like its horrible to read]

 #### Implementation strategies